Point Transformer V3: Simpler, Faster, Stronger: Experiments

 \subsection{Main Properties}

 We perform an ablation study on PTv3, focusing on module design and scalability.
 We report the performance using the \prettyul{mean} results from the ScanNet semantic segmentation validation and measure the latencies using the \prettyul{average} values obtained from the full ScanNet validation set (with a batch size of 1) on a single RTX 4090.
-In the tables, our settings are highlighted in \marktext{gray}{gray}, and details are in the \prettyul{Appendix}.
+If not specified, default settings are presented in \prettyul{Appendix}.
+All of our designs are enabled by default.
+Default settings are marked in \marktext{gray}{gray}.

 \mypara{Serialization patterns.} In \tabref{tab:ablation_serialization_interaction}, we explore the impact of various combinations of serialization patterns.
 Our experiments demonstrate that mixtures incorporating a broader range of patterns yield superior results when integrated with our Shuffle Order strategies.
 Furthermore, the additional computational overhead from introducing more serialization patterns is negligible.
 It is observed that relying on a single Shift Order cannot completely harness the potential offered by the four serialization patterns.